mb0/xelf-old/DESIGN.md

 Instead we need a way to check and infer types within the same resolution context and process.
 It should be flexible enough to cover functions or references and help form expression infer their types.
-Luckily we already have type references, that we can use as type variables, the infer type, that can act as a poly type behind the scenes, a context to stash intermediate results and an environment to look it all up.
+Luckily we already have type references, that we can use as type variables and as poly type behind the scenes, a context to stash intermediate results and an environment to look it all up.
 Using function signatures and implementing type resolution in all form resolvers potentially provides use with all the types we need.

 We pass a type hint to resolvers, so it can be considered when inferring types and encapsulate their type resolution.
 The other option would be to handle type checking and inference at the call site,